What to buy in London?

-For those who are planning to renew their wardrobe, you have a wide range of options for all different types of tastes in clothes and accessories, from more classical cuts, to authentic vintage outfits.
+But for those who are planning to renew their wardrobe, you have a wide range of options for all different types of tastes in clothes and accessories, from more classic cuts, to authentic vintage outfits.

 English tea is a highly sought-after product when visiting London.
 The most popular types of tea include Earl Grey, with a slight citric taste, Darjeeling tea, Black tea with a floral aroma, Assam tea, strong black tea, and the famous English Breakfast tea (combination of Assam and Ceylon tea).

-We recommend five alternative shopping destinations in London for different types of public:
+We recommend six alternative shopping destinations in London for different types of public: